jcollard/ChessAppDevlog/README.md

 ```

 With this change in place, I still had the generic check at the start of each
 `Logic` method.
-So, I decided to refactor this by putting it in the
+So, I decided to move this check into `AbstractPiece.Logic` and
-`AbstractPiece` class and defining an abstract `SubLogic` method.
+and provide an abstract `SubLogic` method that each sub class would implement.
 The idea here
-is that all common checks should go in `Logic` and any unique checks should be
+is that all common checks should go in `AbstractPiece.Logic` and any piece-specific checks should be
-placed in the sub classes `SubLogic` method.
+implemented in the subclasses `SubLogic` method.

-Here was the final `AbstractPiece.Logic` method:
+Here is the final `AbstractPiece.Logic` method:

 ```csharp
 // Full source here: https://github.com/jcollard/Chessapp/blob/master/ConsoleApp9/Piece/AbstractPiece.cs